Robotyne: Early 21st century

 Prior to administrative reforms, the village was a part of the Tokmak Raion, Zaporizhzhia Oblast, in Ukraine.
 The village is located 23 km north of Tokmak, which made it one of the farthest settlements in Tokmak Raion from the district center, Tokmak.

 On 12 June 2020, in accordance with the order of the Cabinet of Ministers of Ukraine No. 713-r "On the determination of administrative centers and approval of the territories of the territorial communities of the Zaporizhzhya region" the Novoprokopivka village council became part of Tokmak urban hromada of Tokmak Raion.
 On 17 July, as a result of the administrative-territorial reform and liquidation of Tokmak Raion, the village became part of Polohy Raion.

 Russian invasion of Ukraine

 Robotyne has been situated on the front lines during the Russo-Ukrainian War, and control of the village has changed between Ukraine and Russia multiple times during the conflict.

 In early March 2022, Russian forces seized control of the village as part of the Russian invasion of Ukraine.
 According to local accounts, during the Russian occupation, life in the village was without heat, light, or water.
 One remaining family subsisted off of a garden, and shared food with neighbors.
-Houses were destroyed by daily shelling.
+Houses were destroyed by daily Ukrainian shelling.